matthewosborne71/the_adventure_zone_transcript_text_files/README.md

 ### The Balance Season
 1. Here there be Gerblins - Complete
-2. Moonlighting - In Progress
+2. Moonlighting - Complete
-3. Murder on the Rockport Limited
+3. Murder on the Rockport Limited - In Progress
 4. Lunar Interlude I
 5. Petals to the Metal
 6. Lunar Interlude II